Cashing Out Your Junk: Garage Sale Tips For Success

 And Now Your Event Is Over…

-Most of your clutter has moved on to bigger and better, you have a nice stash of cash and you have an exhausted body to contend with.
+Most of your clutter has moved on to bigger and better, you have a nice stash of cash along with an exhausted body to contend with.
 I hope you find great success with your garage sale!

 This has been an enlightening read!
 I live in an aptartment and want to have a yard sale (just married and have combined households) but it seemed too formidable a task!
 This guide has shown the in’s and out’s of a sucessful yard sale! thank you so much!
 IM PUMPED!